Crystal Palace - Tottenham: How to watch, start time, stream link, odds

 Team news (INJURY REPORT)

-Crystal Palace — OUT: Wayne Hennessey (muscular), Connor Wickham (undisclosed), Nathan Ferguson (knee), Martin Kelly (calf)
+Crystal Palace: OUT: Tyrick Mitchell (illness), Nathan Ferguson (knee), Martin Kelly (calf), Wayne Hennessey (undisclosed), Connor Wickham (undisclosed)

 What they’re saying ahead of Crystal Palace – Tottenham